mohitpai/journey-optimizer.en/help/using/reports/alerts.md

 ![](assets/alerts1.png)

-If such an unexpected behavior occurs, an alert notification is sent to subscribers of the alert through email and in-app notification, in the top right corner of the interface.
+If such an unexpected behavior occurs, an alert notification is sent to subscribers of the alert through email, in the top right corner of the interface.

 ![](assets/alerts2.png)